ariahks/ootmmrando_ariahks/README.md

 There are a number of ways that I would like to improve this tracker over time, but I can't promise any kind of consistency in updates.
 That said, here are some of the things I'd theoretically like to add given infinite time.

-- Add the ability to toggle tracking the scarecrow songs.
-- Reorder the silver rupees to match with their order in the in-game tracker.
 - The ability to configure silver rupee pouches for individual sets, rather than only as a group by dungeon.
 - Both an "Unshared Items" variant and an "Unshared Items w/ Souls" variant.
 - Map Tracker??? (long shot)